What Is a "Gothic Novel"? Explanation, History and Some Examples

 Then, around the turn of the century, just after the French revolution, when industrialization began gathering steam and romanticism emerged, the quality and quantity of gothic novel production went through the roof.
 First of all, Ann Radcliffe emerged, who is still seen as the best and most exemplary classical gothic writer.
-Her novels, especially The Mysteries of Udolpho, became exemplary for working with the already established tropes.
+Her novels, especially , became known for using the already established tropes in the best kind of way.
 Moreover, she introduced the technique of the explained supernatural.
-This means that she wrote many seemingly supernatural events that all got an explanation at the end, so the reader could find catharsis.
-Then The Monk was published, which shocked and excited readers with immorality and incest and introduced the trope of corrupt Catholic clergy.
+This means that she wrote many seemingly supernatural events that all got their logical explanation at the end, so the reader could find catharsis.
+Then The Monk by Matthew Gregory Lewis was published, which shocked and excited readers with immorality and incest and introduced the trope of corrupt Catholic clergy.
 Radcliffe was so intimidated by its success that she wrote The Italian in reply.
 Additionally, there emerged writers like William Beckford, who expanded the possibilities of the genre by writing works like Vathek, a story about a demonic sheik, and used the form to represent hitherto unexplored feelings within culture, like unapologetic homoerotic lust.
 Lastly, writers like Francis Lathom made writing gothic novels their full-time occupation.
+The Mysteries of Udolpho

 The genre also reached its peak at this time, as shown by its earliest parodies and criticisms not soon after.
 One of the most important of these is Jane Austen's Northanger Abbey.
 In this novel, Austen shows the obsession with gothic novels of the time period in the form of a young heroine who though her love of all things gothic is deceived into thinking that people and places are more dangerous and deceitful than they really are.
 Another important contribution of this novel is that it gave us a list of popular 'horrid novels', which have become famous as being representative of gothic fiction.
 These novels are Eliza Parsons' The Castle of Wolfenbach and The Mysterious Warning, Regina Maria Roche's Clermont, Karl Friedrich Kahlert's The Necromancer, Francis Lathom's The Midnight Bell, Eleanor Sleath's The Orphan of The Rhine and Marquis de Grosse's Horrid Mysteries.